IHCantabria/NEOPRENE/doc/README.md

 ## Concept

 The **NEOPRENE** library allows to work with Neyman-Scott models for rainfall emulations in an easy way.
-The library has three main functionalities:
+The library has two main functionalities:

 1. **Model Calibration:** Taking daily or hourly time series, or their characteristics statistics, a set of optimal parameters are computed.
 These parameters allow to reproduce the main statistical properties of the time series, or at least, the provided statistics.